manueldiaz96/git_class/README.md

 * Check the option for using Git from the CMD, but also installing the bash.
 * Install it with nano, **NOT VIM**

-** If you aren't completily sure when installing it, be at the first session early, so I can guide you through the installation. **
+**If you aren't completely sure when installing it, be at the first session early, so I can guide you through the installation.**

 # Credential managers (really useful)